 Joanne Mahoney

-Joanne Mahoney is a painter and printmaker, living and working from her home studio in Whangamata, Coromandel.
+Joanne Mahoney is a painter and printmaker, living and working from her home studio in Pirongia in the Waikato after living in Whangamata for many years.
 To see Joanne's work currently showcased at The Little Galleries please click here.

 Born and brought up in the Wairarapa, her childhood holidays were spent at Ngawai on the southern Wairarapa Coast, where her love of the sea began.